brodycj/cordova-sqlite-legacy/README.md

 ## Background processing

 The threading model depends on which version is used:
-- For Android & WP(7/8), one background thread per db;
+- For Android and WP(7/8), one background thread per db;
 - for iOS, background processing using a very limited thread pool (only one thread working at a time);
 - for Windows 8.1(+)/Windows Phone 8.1(+), no background processing (for future consideration).